-A subtropical climate, moderated by ocean on two sides of the triangle-shaped country and the altitude of the interior plateau, account for the warm temperate weather so typical of South Africa – and so popular with its foreign visitors.
+South Africa is a subtropical region, moderated by ocean on two sides of the triangle-shaped country and the altitude of the interior plateau.
+These account for the warm, temperate conditions so typical of South Africa – and so popular with its foreign visitors.

-South Africa is bordered on the west by the Atlantic Ocean and on the east by the Indian Ocean.
-Their waters meet at Cape Agulhas, at the southernmost tip of the continent.
+The country is bordered on the west by the Atlantic Ocean and on the east by the Indian Ocean; their waters meet at Cape Agulhas, at the southernmost tip of the continent.

 The coastline stretches 2 798 kilometres from a desert border with Namibia in the northwest, down the icy Skeleton Coast to Cape Agulhas, then up along the wide beaches and green hills on the coast of the Indian Ocean, to the border with subtropical Mozambique in the northeast.

 Sea surface temperature influences the climate of South Africa’s coastal regions: the warm subtropical east and the cooler regions of the west coast.
 (Animation adapted from NOAA Oceans Visualizations by Mary Alexander)

 South Africa is famous for its sunshine.
 It’s a relatively dry country, with an average annual rainfall of about 464mm; the world average is about 860mm.
 While Western Cape gets most of its rainfall in winter, the rest of the country is generally a summer-rainfall region.

 Temperatures in South Africa tend to be lower than in other countries at similar latitudes – such as Australia – mainly because of its greater elevation above sea level.